HALO Trust: Kosovo

 Mine laying, predominantly by the army of the Former Republic of Yugoslavia but also by the Kosovo Liberation Army, took place primarily in 1999.
 In addition to the many items of UXO resulting from the conflict, the NATO bombing campaign in 1999 left unexploded cluster munitions in many locations across Kosovo.

 HALO maintained demining and battle area clearance operations between 2004 and 2006 and conducted a country-wide Community Liaison Survey in 2006 and 2007.
 This survey identified 126 areas still in need of clearance, above and beyond the 46 areas recorded in the national database.
 HALO commenced a third phase of clearance operations in May 2008.

 In total since 1999, HALO has cleared over 38 ha of mine contaminated land and 1,263 ha of cluster munition contaminated land.
 In the process, HALO has destroyed 4,330 mines and 5,377 cluster submunitions and other explosive items.

 Cluster munitions have an impact upon infrastructure projects and HALO has found and destroyed cluster munitions to clear the way for road widening projects.
 Occasionally clearance cannot keep up with development and at least one cluster munition was uncovered by road construction teams in 2010.

-The World Bank's Kosovo Poverty Assessment 2007 classifies 45 percent of Kosovo's population as "poor", living on less than €1.42 per day, with a further 18 percent considered to be vulnerable to poverty.
+The World Bank's Kosovo Poverty Assessment 2007 classifies 45 per cent of Kosovo's population as "poor", living on less than €1.42 per day, with a further 18 per cent considered to be vulnerable to poverty.
 15% of the population is extremely poor, which is defined as "individuals who have difficulty meeting their basic nutritional needs".

 HALO currently has three teams and a total of 65 demining staff accredited and deployed clearing minefields and cluster munition strikes.